 Through further Airbnb rentals, I lived south of the Mets area that sits right behind the original Olympic Stadium (Panathinaikon Stadium) and right in the heart of up and coming Pangrati, behind the Megaro Moussikis metro station in a leafy neighbourhood.
-There’s nothing of significant interest here, except being a picturesque area of full of lovely properties where you can escape it all (or hang out in a cafe) and find a cheap rental within walking distance to the historical sites – if you like living local.
+There’s nothing of significant interest here, except being a picturesque area of full of lovely properties where you can escape it all (or hang out in a cafe) and find a cheap rental within walking distance to the historical sites – if you like living locally.

 * Mavili Square *

-Just North of Pangrati is the lively inner city suburb of Mavili Square – a small but buzzing area, especially in the evenings with al fresco dining spots and a couple of cosy local bars, including lesser-known underground places.
+Just North of Pangrati is the lively inner-city suburb of Mavili Square – a small but buzzing area, especially in the evenings with alfresco dining spots and a couple of cosy local bars, including lesser-known underground places.
 There’s also a big food truck that’s parked right next to the main road, which commanded a big queue every night that I walked past it on my way home.

 Just further down the road in The Athens Concert Hall (Megaron Mousikis) that attracts a hip crowd.
 The Megaron Plus programme features Sunday Morning Events and an annual series of lectures delivered by renowned architects, writers and other individuals, for which admission is free.
 Behind that you have a beautiful park and the highest hill in Athens to conquer – Lycabettus Hill.